traublmak/amazon-forecast-samples/workshops/no_code_workshop/forecast-with-console.md

 ![Predictor Pending](pictures/predictor_pending.png)

-8. Learning is completed when **Active** is displayed as shown below:
+8. Learning will take some time.
+Learning is completed when **Active** is displayed as shown below:

 ![Predictor Active](pictures/predictor_active.png)